S-Vighnesh/Raspberry-Pi-Print-Server-NAS/README.md

 This project transforms a Raspberry Pi into a multifunctional device, allowing you to:
 - Wirelessly print from any computer on the network.
-- Share files via a NAS setup.
+- Share and access files on any device via a NAS setup.

 ## Prerequisites